exotic123567/Insignia/README.md

 # Insignia
 This repository contains code for training models on <a href="https://www.kaggle.com/datasets/linardur/include-24-medical-modified/data">INCLUDE 24 Medical Modified dataset</a> along with the model generated from training it on that dataset.

+The website implementation for this model as a React webapp is in this <a href="https://github.com/Im-Rik/Insignia">repository</a>.

 # What this includes